tbuskey/sandboxed-containers-operator/docs/DEVELOPMENT.md

 ```
 Deploy the catalog
 ```
-oc create -f my_catalog.yaml
+oc apply -f my_catalog.yaml
 ```

-The new operator should be now available for installation from the OpenShift web console
+The new operator should become available for installation from the OpenShift web console

 ## Installing the Operator using CLI